Montimage/mmt-operator/README.md

 libjson is a c/c++ json library install from sources (available at: sourceforge.net/projects/libjson)

+    //At the time of writing this file, stable version is 7.6.1.
+Please report if you find that a new version was released. unzip libjson_7.6.1.zip
+    cd libjson

     // in makefile, change line 269 from: cp -rv $(srcdir)/Dependencies/ $(include_path)/$(libname_hdr)/$(srcdir)
     // to:
     cp -rv _internal/Dependencies/ $(include_path)/_internal

-    //At the time of writing this file, stable version is 7.6.1.
-Please report if you find that a new version was released. unzip libjson_7.6.1.zip
-    cd libjson
-    vi makefile
     make
     sudo make install